TheRealAnonymous008/quartz/content/details/humanities/religion/Kabbalah.md

 ## Meditation
 * It suggests meditating on the letters to unlock the power of Creation.
 Since Wisdom is something which the mind cannot grasp, *the Kabbalist makes use of meditation and symbols to make the unthinkable, thinkable so that a realization about the cosmos can be made.*
 	* One means of achieving this is through analogy.
-"As above so below", so that when A is of the same nature as B, they operate on the same first principles. *This analogy transcends religion*, which is evident in how Kabbalah can be associated with Norse myth, Indian Yoga, Tarot and Astrology (see [[$The Mystical Qabalah by Fortune|Fortune for more]]).
+"As above so below", so that when A is of the same nature as B, they operate on the same first principles. *This analogy transcends religion*, which is evident in how Kabbalah can be associated with Norse myth, Indian Yoga, Tarot and Astrology (see [[The Mystical Qabalah by Fortune|Fortune for more]]).
 	* Meaningful meditation and ritual requires a thorough understanding, not only of the Sephira's nature, but of its implications in real life.

 > Thought is like a mirror.
 One looking at it sees his image inside and thinks that there are two images, but the two are really one.